Coil (band): Style, instruments and creative methods

 While their work became increasingly difficult to describe as their career progressed, Coil's musical style encompassed genres such as industrial music, noise music, ambient music and dark ambient, neofolk, spoken word, drone music and minimalism.
 They often considered their works more as magical rituals than as musical pieces; Balance explicitly referred to this approach as "magickal music".
 Balance described the first half of the Coil discography as "solar" and their later work as "moon musick".

 Coil incorporated many exotic and rare instruments into their recordings and performances.
 The group expressed particular interest in vintage electronic instruments including the Moog synthesizer, the ANS synthesizer, the Mellotron and the Optigan.
 During Coil's later period, marimba player Tom Edwards joined the group, and performed on the live albums Live Two and Live Three, as well as on the studio albums Black Antlers and The Ape of Naples.

 Often ensuing from improvisation and intuition, Coil utilized experimental techniques such as the cut-up technique, ritual drug use, sleep deprivation, lucid dreaming, tidal shifts, John Dee-like methods of scrying, technical glitches, SETI synchronization and chaos theory.

 Releases

-Coil's distribution sometimes included releasing limited editions of albums, thereby making them collectors' items among fans.
+Coil's distribution sometimes included releasing limited editions of albums, thereby making them collector's items among fans.
 Including quirks such as "art objects", sigil-like autographs and even stains of blood in the packaging of their albums, Coil claimed that this made their work more personal for true fans, turning their records into something akin to occult artifacts.
 This practice was markedly increased in the later half of Coil's career.
 Due to this, critics accused Coil and its record company of price gouging.
 However, Balance expressed interest in having regular Coil albums in every shop that wanted them.
 In 2003, Coil began re-releasing many rare works, mostly remixed.
 They also launched a download service, where a large amount of their out-of-print music was made available.